PiedWeb/CMS/README.md

 - [ ] Isoler les medias
 - [ ] Show main image directly on page edit
 - [ ] List component (ui:card/text, target database with a powerful API (multi-Host), ...)
-- [ ] Author for page (will permit to manage page view right later)
-- [ ] displayName and customProperties for user

 ## TODO Extension